ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-4-2.md

-Chapter 3: Mindful Thinking and Communication: Cultivating Empathy and Understanding with Mindful Thinking
+Cultivating Empathy and Understanding with Mindful Thinking
 ==========================================================================================================

 The Connection between Mindful Thinking and Communication